Ban Di Bul

 It isn’t anything in Korean, but according to trusty old Google Translate, Ban Di Bul means “tire in the street” in Malay.
 It’s an image that brings to mind the old pre-Howard Bernstein Manchester, when the skyline was flat and laws were optional.
 Ban Di Bul isn’t that, but it certainly belongs to another time.

 Inside, it’s all harsh lighting and industrial extractor fans – the kind of look that a thousand trend-chasing bars go for, but real.
-It’s also packed, mainly twentysomethings, across all different demographics, taking advantage of the reasonable prices for such a central location, and the fact that a meal here is just flat-out messabout fun.
+It’s also packed, with mainly twentysomethings from all different demographics, taking advantage of the reasonable prices for such a central location, and the fact that a meal here is just flat-out messabout fun.

 Word to the wise: don’t go overboard on the tabletop barbecue, otherwise the entire room will fill with smoke and you’ll get a telling off from the no-nonsense staff.
 Once burned, twice shy.